Savoy mountains in autumn

 Micronutritional Density

 As soon as a fruit or vegetable is picked, its oxidation process begins.
-A local product, transported only a few kilometers, retains up to 80% more vitamin C and antioxidants than a product that has traveled for a week in refrigerated holds.
+A local product, transported only a few kilometers, retains up to 80% more vitamin C and antioxidants than a product that has traveled a week in refrigerated holds.
 To learn more about the health impact, consult the article on sustainable and seasonal nutrition.

 Natural Maturity